msalmankhaliq/Face-Mask-detector/README.md

 # Face-Mask-detector
-Covid-19 face mask detector using Keras and OpenCv This code can detect if a person is wearing mask or not.
+Covid-19 face mask detector using Keras and OpenCv.
+This code can detect if a person is wearing mask or not.

 ## Applications

 In order take precautionary measures due to covid-19, this can be used by business and authorities to check if a person entering thier premises is wearing mask or not.
-Also it is just a one idea, but it can be used for different purposes as well.
+Also, it is just a one idea but it can be used for different purposes as well.

 ### Code Requirements